Immigration Services (Australia)

 Step 2: Create the document folders.
 Open OneDrive.
 Navigate to the client folder structure.
 Create a new folder with the format “Subclass XXX - Client Name.”
 Inside that, create sub-folders: Identity Documents, Employment Documents, Qualifications, Health and Character, Financial Documents, Correspondence, Application Forms.
 Another ten minutes.

 Step 3: Generate the service agreement.
-This is the one that used to make me want to throw my laptop out the window.
-Open Google Docs — I keep my service agreement templates there because they maintain consistent formatting, support clean variable placeholders, and export reliably to PDF every time.
+This is the step that makes agents want to throw the laptop out the window.
+Open Google Docs — service agreement templates live there because they maintain consistent formatting, support clean variable placeholders, and export reliably to PDF every time.
 Find the service agreement template.
 Edit it with the client’s name, address, visa subclass, fee schedule, disbursement estimates, payment terms.
 Download as PDF.
 Thirty minutes if there are no complications, and there are always complications.

 Step 4: Send for signature.
 Open DocuSign.
 Upload the PDF.
 Set the signature fields.
 Add the date fields.
 Send to the client.
 Five minutes.